bohaigt86/coursera-angularjs/README.md

   A directive is a function which executes when the compiler encounters it in the DOM.
   Directives apply special behaviour to attributes and elements in the HTML.

-  The ngBind attribute tells AngularJS to replace the text content of the specified HTML element with the value of a given expression, and to update the text content when the value of that expression changes.
+  AngularJS comes with a few built-in directives, like ngBind, ngModel.
+Take ngBind for instance, its attribute tells AngularJS to replace the text content of the specified HTML element with the value of a given expression, and to update the text content when the value of that expression changes.

   Below are examples of invoking the ng-bind directives: